HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Experience
 Gain 1XP for every Gold Piece(GP) spent.
 XP can then be spent to:
 - Gain an additional Talent.
 This can only be bought 6 times.
 1000XP
-- Replace a Talent with a new Talent.
+- Replace a Talent.
 300XP
 - Increase your Max HP by 1 to a maximum of 10.
 400XP
 - Gain a new slot of inventory to a max of 12.
 600XP
 # Resolving Actions